basejumpa/basejumpa.github.io/docs/services/index.md

 I offer coaching, training, and hands-on workshops around **Software and Systems Engineering**—practical, collaborative, and tailored to your context.

-## My clients

-- Individuals or engineering teams
-- Small to mid-sized companies and startups (DACH area)
-- Building mechatronic systems/products with a high software share
+My clients are individuals and engineering teams, in small to mid-sized companies and startups in the DACH region.
+They build mechatronic systems and products with a high software share.

-## How I can help
+## I try to help

-- Introduce, renew, and operationalize methods and toolchains in your software & systems engineering process
-- Improve clarity and alignment through lightweight, reviewable documentation and architecture practices
-- Strengthen collaboration in distributed teams with transparent, auditable communication patterns
-- Establish or improve CI/CD for software, specifications, and documentation
-- Apply modern AI workflows (LLMs, agents) responsibly to the above
+I help by introducing, renewing, and operationalizing methods and toolchains in your software and systems engineering process.
+I improve clarity and alignment through lightweight, reviewable documentation and architecture practices, strengthen collaboration in distributed teams with transparent and auditable communication patterns, and establish or improve CI/CD for software, specifications, and documentation.
+Where appropriate, I apply modern AI workflows (LLMs, agents) responsibly to the above.

 ## Topics & Methods